lbain/lucybain/source/blog/2015/03-26-in-programming-what-is-an-object.md

 Legs: _2_
 ````

 But objects hold more than just fields of information; they can also hold actions!
-Let's build on our Human class.
+Let’s build on our Human class.

 **Human**